 If you are living in rural and regional Australia, you are at a higher risk of suicide than your friends and family living in the city.
 You have less access to services and mental health care and the stigma around suicide is still significant.
 So how can we save more lives?
-In this episode we take a look at this issue and hear from some of the speakers at a forum the Centre facilitated earlier in the year at the Sydney Royal Easter Show.
+We explore this issue in episode five.

 Rural Suicide Prevention